getulioruiz/getulioruiz/README.md

 <h1>Hi there 👋.
 Welcome to my github.</h1>
-<h4>Truly problem solver and moved by the challenges.
+<h4>I am truly problem solver and moved by the challenges.
 Started as Intern and became a Backend Developer/Software Architect, moved to infrastructure management as DevOps Engineer and now I love to discuss about microservices, cloud, CI/CD, Infra-as-Code and all problems that hunts our world.
 Currently I work at <a href='https://github.com/ciandt'>CI&T</a>.
 <hr>
 <h2>📝 Statistics: </h2>
 <a>